Rural health services in the Bay of Plenty

-As a District Health Board we provide rural health services from an inpatient facility in Opotiki.
-This rural hospital has a small number of GP beds and two maternity beds.
-In addition, outpatient clinics are held with visiting specialists and there is an afterhours nursing service.
+We provide rural health services from an inpatient facility in Opotiki.
+This rural hospital has a small number of general practice (GP) beds and two maternity beds.
+Also, outpatient clinics are held with visiting specialists and there is an after-hours nursing service.

-In addition, the Te Kaha General Practice provides a comprehensive community service including several Outreach clinics from Maraenui to Cape Runaway.
-Te Kaha is a teaching practice with links to the Bay of Plenty DHB's Medical School.
+The Te Kaha General Practice provides a comprehensive community service including several 'outreach' clinics from Maraenui to Cape Runaway.
+Te Kaha is a teaching practice with links to our medical school.

-To access these services you can contact Te Kaha Medical Centre on 07 325 2803 between the hours of 8am - 5.00pm Mon to Friday.
-After hours ring: Opotiki Hospital 07 315 8500.
+To access these services, you can contact Te Kaha Medical Centre on 07 325 2803 from 8am to 5pm Monday to Friday.
+After hours, ring Opotiki Hospital at 07 315 8500.
 They will contact on-call staff.